mwtaylor/Cookbook/content/recipes/teriyaki-beef/index.md

   - section_name: Preparation
     steps:
       - name: Marinate the Beef
-        text: Marinate the beef in 2 tablespoons of Bachan's sauce for at least 15 minutes.
+        text: Marinate the beef in enough Bachan's sauce to cover the meat (2 to 4 tablespoons).
+              Marinate for at least 15 minutes, up to an hour or two.
         ingredients:
           - beef
           - bachans_for_marinade